16 Incredible Things to Do in Melbourne: The 2026 Edition

 We may earn a commission from purchases you make after clicking links on this site.

-Welcome to Melbourne: my favourite city in the world!
+Welcome to Melbourne: my favourite city in the world.

 First of all, let’s talk about Melbourne’s vibe.
 It’s got that perfect blend of cosmopolitan cool and laid-back charm.
-You can spend your morning getting lost in a gorgeous botanical garden, then grab an amazing coffee from a laneway café (Melbourne coffee culture is a real thing, and I’ll help you get in on it).
+You can spend your morning getting lost in a gorgeous botanical garden, then grab an amazing coffee from a laneway cafe (Melbourne coffee culture is a real thing, and I’ll help you get in on it).
 In the afternoon, head to one of our bustling markets or quirky galleries, and by night, there’s a whole world of rooftop bars, hidden laneway restaurants, and historic pubs to hang out in.

 From the iconic sights like the MCG and Flinders Street Station to the lesser-known treasures, like the hidden bars in Fitzroy, Melbourne’s got it all.
 And because I live here, I’m not about the tourist traps.
 I’m all about giving you the recommendations that will make you feel like a local by the time you leave.